AP-IT-GH/apaqe-docs/deployment/CICD.md

 5. **Distributed Builds**: Jenkins can distribute build and test tasks across multiple machines, enabling parallel execution of jobs across different platforms.
 This capability accelerates the build and deployment processes, enhancing efficiency in large-scale development environments.

-### Use Cases

-- **CI/CD Pipelines**: Jenkins is primarily used to automate the building, testing, and deployment of applications through CI/CD pipelines.
-These pipelines help teams deliver software faster and with higher quality by automating repetitive tasks and ensuring consistency in the development process.

-- **Automated Testing**: Jenkins integrates with testing frameworks and tools to automate testing processes, including unit tests, integration tests, and acceptance tests.
-This automation ensures that code changes are thoroughly tested before deployment, reducing the risk of bugs and regressions.

-- **Continuous Deployment**: Teams can configure Jenkins to automatically deploy applications to production environments based on predefined triggers and conditions.
-This automation streamlines the deployment process, making it faster, more reliable, and less error-prone.

 ### Use of Jenkins
 We do the setup with Ansible so you need to install Ansible in the docker container of Jenkins.